compas-dev/compas_fab/docs/examples/kinematic_model.rst

 Joints
 ==================
 The joints are the elements in a robot which helps the links to travel in different kind of movements.
-The two major types of joints are:
+The three major types of joints are:

-* Rotational joint
+* revolute - a hinge joint that rotates along the axis and has a limited range specified by the upper and lower limits
-* Linear joint
+* prismatic - a sliding joint that slides along the axis, and has a limited range specified by the upper and lower limits

-Furthermode, joints can be defined as fixed, active (controllable), or passive (uncontrollable).
+* fixed - not really a joint because it cannot move, all degrees of freedom are locked.

 The RobotState_ class in ROS contains information about the robot at a snapshot in time, storing vectors of joint positions and optionally velocities and accelerations.
 The RobotState_ also contains helper functions for setting the arm location based on the end effector location (Cartesian pose) and for computing Cartesian trajectories.